 If you’re an avid swimmer, it is best to add deep cleansers to your after swim routine.
-These would help get rid of the chlorine and other chemicals from the water.
-And it will prevent them from drying out your strands and causing further damage.
+These would help get rid of the chlorine and other chemicals that stay in your hair.
+It also prevents your strands from drying out, causing further damage.

 6. If You’ve Been Using Tons of Dry Shampoo

-If you’re an avid user of dry shampoo, you definitely need to schedule a monthly cleanse.
-This would help get rid of all the buildup that dry shampoo has been hiding.
+If you use a lot of dry shampoos to get by, you definitely need to schedule a monthly cleanse.
+This would help get rid of residues.

 Remember, when using deep cleansers, don’t rush through it.